 What to order: Footlong All Beef Hot Dog

 Address: 3411 S Las Vegas Blvd, Las Vegas, NV 89109 (located inside Casino Royale)

 14 – In-N-Out Burger

 The final spot on my list of 14 of the best cheap eats in Las Vegas goes to In-N-Out Burger.
 Sure this is a fast food chain, but how could I leave it out.
-While there are locations across the Las Vegas Valley, my favorite In-N-Out Burger location in Las Vegas is at The LINQ Promenade.
-While you won’t find a drive-thru, you will find the same great tasting burgers and fresh ingredients.
+While you can find locations across the Las Vegas Valley, my favorite In-N-Out Burger location in Las Vegas is at The LINQ Promenade.
+While you won’t find a drive-thru, you will find the same great tasting burgers using fresh ingredients.
 I always go for their signature Double-Double.
 As the name implies, this burger includes two meat patties, two slices of cheese, lettuce, tomato, onions, and sauce on a toasted bun.
 Order your burger “Animal Style” if you want pickles, chopped grilled onions, and an extra serving of In-N-Out’s secret sauce added to your Double-Double.
 As for me, I order my Double-Double with two types of onions, fresh and grilled, along with spicy chopped chilis.

 What to order: Double-Double Animal Style

 Address: 3545 S Las Vegas Blvd Suite #L24, Las Vegas, NV 89109 (located at The LINQ Promenade)